efrecon/concocter/README.md

 command increases logging, you should be able to witness whenever `concocter` tries to update the content of its variables at a regular pace (but does not succeeds in doing so since the content does not change between checks).

+If you add the option `-external reload@%prgdir%/test/hook.tcl` to the command above, you should be able to see that the `reload` command decides on a random basis to regenerate the templates and restart the reverse output program.